Suchiapa

 Suchiapa is a city and municipality in the Mexican state of Chiapas in southern Mexico.

 As of 2010, the municipality had a total population of 21,045, up from 15,890 as of 2005.
 It covers an area of 355.2 km^{2}.

 As of 2010, the city of Suchiapa had a population of 16,637.
 Other than the city of Suchiapa, the municipality had 143 localities, the largest of which (with 2010 populations in parentheses) was: Pacú (2,440), classified as rural.

+In Suchiapa there is a dance called Calalá which takes place during the Feast of Corpus Christi.
+The dance has prehispanic Chiapanec roots and involves participants donning jaguar costumes.